tareqimbasher/NetPad/README.md

 ## Requirements

-The following must be be installed to use NetPad:
+The following must be installed to use NetPad:

 * [.NET SDK](https://dotnet.microsoft.com/en-us/download) (v6 or greater)